philipStenger/postgrad_projects/README.md

 # Postgraduate Projects

-A collection of research and experimentation projects for postgraduate studies.
+A collection of research and experimentation projects relating to robot learning.

 ## Projects